Saqsy/cs-uob-overview-of-architecture.github.io/errata.md

 ## Week 1 intro talk

 Slide 7 referred to the "Tuesday live sessions" - Tuesday should have read Monday, these are the normal workshops you have timetabled from 1pm-3pm.

+## Week 5 video 4

+Part of the video shows a version of slide 3 with 15 bits stored under "Contents" rather than 16 bits.